Have you been working for your company for a long time? If so, then

 fact, Bustle reports that going to work when you’re sick not only

-exhausts your physical state, but also your mental health,
+exhausts your physical state, but also your mental health, because

 presenteeism weakens your productivity three times more than simply